ubccpsc/310/README.md

 See the [full project description](project/README.md) for complete details about the project, the lab, project grading, and finding partners.

-## Project Sprint Schedule
+## Project Sprint Schedule (SCHEDULE)

 Each deliverable has a deadline; we have also added a one week grace period for and final submissions if needed.
 Full TA support will be given to any group prior to the deadline; during the grace period, priority will be given to struggling teams or groups working on the next deliverable.
 (D0 is exempt from this schedule and has only one final deadline)

 During the grace week, TAs will only help groups with AutoTest scores below 80%.
 In the three days prior to the final submission date, only groups with less than 50% AutoTest scores will be helped.
 We encourage all groups to submit by the deadline, the final submission date is really only for those groups who need a little more time for polish.
 Regardless of your grade, your TAs will always help you during *your own* lab section; this restriction applies only to Piazza, Office Hours, and labs other than your own.

-* September 16 @ 1800: ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
+* DATE @ TIME: ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
 You should aim to exceed 70% on this deliverable if you want to succeed at the project.

-* September 30 (Oct 7 @ 1800 final sub): [Sprint 1](project/Deliverable1.md) The first project deliverable will be extremely challenging; it is important that you start working on this early.
+* DATE (DATE2 @ TIME final sub): [Sprint 1](project/Deliverable1.md) The first project deliverable will be extremely challenging; it is important that you start working on this early.

-* October 22: Midterm (sample midterms are available through the CSSS)
+* DATE: Midterm (sample midterms are available through the CSSS)

-* October 21 (Oct 28 @ 1800 final sub): [Sprint 2](project/Deliverable2.md)
+* DATE (DATE2 @ TIME final sub): [Sprint 2](project/Deliverable2.md)

-* November 11 (Nov 18 @ 1800 final sub): [Sprint 3](project/Deliverable3.md)
+* DATE (DATE2 @ TIME final sub): [Sprint 3](project/Deliverable3.md)

-* November 18 @ 1800: [Project Quality Check](project/Deliverable4.md).
+* DATE @ TIME: [Project Quality Check](project/Deliverable4.md).
 There is nothing to submit for this deliverable.
 It will be computed on the version of your code as it exists at the Sprint 3 deadline (*not* the commit associated with the Sprint 3 maximum).

 Please be aware that waiting until the last minute will greatly degrade AutoTest latency; while you can expect to receive results in < 5 minutes for the majority of the term, this has historically been much slower on the last day: